Chymyst/chymyst-core/docs/chymyst02.md

 ```

+### Exercise

-Exercise: Modify this program to allow `n` simultaneous Readers and `m` simultaneous Writers to access the resource.
+Modify this program to allow `n` simultaneous Readers and `m` simultaneous Writers to access the resource.
 One easy way of doing this would be to use negative integer values to count Writers who have been granted access.

 ### Passing values between reactions

 The reactions written so far don't do much useful work besides synchronizing some function calls.
-We would like to modify the program so that Readers and Writers exchange values with the resource.
+How could we modify the program so that Readers and Writers exchange values with the resource?

 Let us assume that the resource contains an integer value, so that `readResource()` returns an `Int` while `writeResource()` takes an `Int` argument.

 Since the only way to pass values is to use molecules, let us introduce a `readResult()` molecule with an `Int` value.